NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 download the latest release tarball from our `website
 <https://nlnetlabs.nl/projects/unbound/about/>`_ and build it yourself.

-Do note that by default the DNS server will be queryable only from the local host, i.e. the system on which you installed Unbound.
+Do note that by default Unbound will be queriable only from the local host, i.e. the system on which you installed Unbound.
 We will change that later.

 Testing the resolver locally
 ----------------------------